 What are the best credit unions in Colorado?

-- Canvas Credit Union: Serving Denver and Fort Collins, Canvas offers personalized financial products, including checking and savings, loans, and retirement planning services.
+Canvas Credit Union: Serving Denver and Fort Collins, Canvas provides checking, savings, loans, and retirement planning.

 Is an online bank a good idea?